usmanX191/Book-Recommendation-System/README.md

 4. Install the required dependencies:
    - pip install -r requirements.txt

-5. Running the Backend (FastAPI)
+5. Running the Backend (Start the FastAPI server)
    - myenv\Scripts\activate
-   - python main.py # Start the FastAPI server
+   - python main.py

 6. The backend will be running at http://127.0.0.1:8000.

 ## Running the Frontend (Streamlit)